World Snooker Championship: The class of '92 (2000–2013)

-Selby and the veterans (2014–2022)
+Mark Selby and the veterans (2014–2022)

 Mark Selby won the world title in 2014 by beating defending champion Ronnie O'Sullivan 18–14 in the final having trailed 5–10.
 Selby won a record £300,000 for his victory; the prize exceeding the previous highest of £270,000 in 2003, although prize money for first-round losers remained at £12,000.

 Selby lost 9–13 in the second round of the 2015 Championship to Crucible debutant Anthony McGill.
 Stuart Bingham won the title, defeating Ronnie O'Sullivan 13–9 in the quarter-finals, Judd Trump 17–16 in the semi-finals, and Shaun Murphy 18–15 in the final to win the first world title of his twenty-year professional career.
 At the age of 38, Bingham became the oldest player to win the title since Ray Reardon in 1978 (although this achievement would subsequently be surpassed by 43-year-old Mark Williams in 2018, 44-year-old O'Sullivan in 2020, and 46-year-old O'Sullivan in 2022).
 The tournament set a new record for the most century breaks made at the Crucible, with eighty-six.

 Defending champion Stuart Bingham lost 9–10 against Ali Carter in the first round of the 2016 Championship.
 Mark Selby defeated Ding Junhui 18–14 in the final to claim his second world title.
 Ding was the first Asian player to reach a World Championship final.
 There were eighty-six century breaks made during the Championship, equalling the record set in 2015.
 A new record of ten centuries in a professional match was set in the semi-final between Ding Junhui and Alan McManus, with Ding also setting a new record of seven centuries by one player in a World Championship match.
-Mark Selby and Marco Fu set a new record for the longest frame of snooker ever played at the Crucible, seventy minutes eleven seconds.
+Mark Selby and Marco Fu set a new record for the longest frame of snooker ever played at the Crucible, seventy six minutes eleven seconds.